MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-tomcat-webapp-authentication-azure-ad-b2c.md

 ---
 title: Enable your Java Tomcat Web App using MSAL4J to authenticate users into Azure Active Directory B2C
-description: Shows you how to develop a Java Tomcat web app which supports sign-in by Azure Active Directory B2C.
+description: Shows you how to develop a Java Tomcat web app that supports sign-in by Azure Active Directory B2C.
 services: active-directory
 ms.date: 01/01/2024
 ms.service: active-directory